 Instructions

-- Heat oil in Dutch oven or deep fryer to 365°.
-Fry donuts 3 at a time for 2-3 minutes per side, or until deep golden brown.
-Remove and place on paper towel-lined plate briefly to drain before dredging in cinnamon/sugar mixture.
+- Heat oil in a Dutch oven or deep fryer to 330° F. Fry donuts for 2-3 minutes per side, or until deep golden brown.
+Remove and place on wire rack or paper towel-lined plate briefly to drain before dredging in cinnamon/sugar mixture while still warm.

 Notes

-Adapted from Southern Living’s Apple Cider Doughnuts recipe.
+Adapted from Southern Living's Apple Cider Doughnuts and Claire Saffitz's Apple Cider Donuts

 Hi Kim –